 The 28 day long shoot was shot in 10 blocks, over 14 months, at 3 locations in Northern Ontario that were 200 – 250 kilometres apart.
 The team live in Southern Ontario.
 It was clear from the beginning travel was going to be the production’s biggest carbon contributor.

-Steve Belford, Producer at 80 North Entertainment, described how the team tackled sustainability challenges on the shoot:
+Steve Belford, Producer at North Bear Pictures, described how the team tackled sustainability challenges on the shoot: